Cjen1/reckon/systems/Zookeeper/README.md

+# Template of a benchmark target

+General Overview:
+	- clients: all benchmarkable clients of the system (eg. go bindings for etcd, c bindings for etcd and python bindings for etcd
+		- client contains all code required to produce a client executable called client in the named client folder.
+	- scripts: scripts to start, stop, setup etc. fill in each script as appropiate
+	- service: all things required to run the service, i.e. docker images etc

-ESTABLISHING A COMPARISON BETWEEN DIFFERENT CONSENSUS SYSTEMS -- ZOOKEEPER
+# ESTABLISHING A COMPARISON BETWEEN DIFFERENT CONSENSUS SYSTEMS
+-- ZOOKEEPER

 	0.1 - Problem Statement.